PurpJell/PurpJeopardy/README.md

 1. **Download the newest release:**

-    *link here*
+    *Add link here*.

 2. **Install the program:**

-    run PurpJeopardy Setup `<version_number>`.exe
+    Run `PurpJeopardy Setup <version_number>.exe`.

 3. **Launch the game:**

-    The game should be located in your specified install location (AppData/Local/Programs/PurpJeopardy by default) or launch the game via desktop shortcut
+    The game should be located in your specified install location (AppData/Local/Programs/PurpJeopardy by default) or launch the game via desktop shortcut.

 4. **Connect as a player:**

     On your mobile device open your browser and navigate to `http://<your_ip_address>:3000/` to join as a player.
     \**note that every device has to be connected to the same network to be able to connect to the game*
     \**also note that the ip address can be found in the lobby screen after pressing the play button in the app*

 5. **Connect as a host:**

     On your mobile device open your browser and navigate to `http://<your_ip_address>:3000/host`.
     \**note that every device has to be connected to the same network to be able to connect to the game*